Beehive Schools -

 Beehive exists to help parents provide their students with a rigorous, raising-the-bar, LDS-based education that builds

-character and testimonoy.
+character and testimony.
 In the Fall of 2017, Mrs. K added an Early Childhood Education division, based on modern educational

 research.
-Beehive now covers from before birth through beginning higher education.
-The school has taken the form of this
+Beehive Curriculum now covers from before birth through beginning higher education and is available on this site.

 Mr. & Mrs. K. reside in St. George, Utah, and very much enjoy each other's companionship and that of their family.
 They